woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 After graduation, I have had 【 a total of 】 four work 【 experiences 】.
 -
 【 By now 】, I have 6 years of experience in software and 1 year of experience in UI 【 design 】.
-I have developed many mini-programs, applications and websites, etc(et cetera).
+I have developed many mini-programs, applications and websites, etc(et cetera)/and stuff/and so on.
 I 【 persist in / keep 】 improving my 【 skills level 】, 【 I'm a very fast learner. 】
 【 So / Consequently 】, I have 【 been proficient in 】 HTML, CSS, Javascript, and other front-end 【 technologies 】.
 -